I Don’t Drink Coffee, I Take Tea My Dear, But Which Tea?

 2. English Breakfast

 The exact origins of English Breakfast tea are not fully documented, but it is generally accepted that it emerged in the United Kingdom in the mid-19th century.
-The most popular theory credits a Scottish tea merchant named Robert Drysdale, who in the 1840s blended strong black teas—like Assam—to suit the robust tastes of the English, particularly for a bold morning brew.
+The most popular theory credits a Scottish tea merchant named Robert Drysdale, who, in the 1840s, blended strong black teas—such as Assam—to suit the robust tastes of the English, particularly for a bold morning brew.
 He named the blend “Breakfast Tea,” which was later marketed in London tea shops as “English Breakfast.”
 Some sources suggest the name “English” was actually added later when the tea gained popularity in the United States, especially in New York.

 Its widespread consumption paralleled the rise of tea culture during the reign of Queen Victoria.
-Thanks to its rich flavor and strength—perfect for pairing with milk and sugar—English Breakfast quickly became a breakfast staple.
-The blend also gained favor in British colonies, where the inclusion of teas from India and Sri Lanka enhanced the blend’s complexity.
+Thanks to its rich flavor and strength—qualities perfect for pairing with milk and sugar—English Breakfast quickly became a breakfast staple.
+The blend also gained favor in British colonies, where the inclusion of teas from India and Sri Lanka enhanced its complexity.
 Over time, this classic tea found its way into the menus of tea houses, hotels, and breakfast restaurants around the world.

 1. Earl Grey

-Earl Grey, the most widely consumed blended tea, is named after a British Prime Minister named Charles Grey, who lived in the United Kingdom during the 1830s.
-He held the title of “2nd Earl Grey.”
-According to one legend, a friend or family member of Charles Grey was hosted by a Mandarin (a high-ranking Chinese official) during a visit to China.
+Earl Grey, one of the most widely consumed blended teas, is named after the British Prime Minister named Charles Grey, who held the title of “2nd Earl Grey” during the 1830s.
+According to one legend, a companion of Charles Grey was hosted by a Mandarin—a high-ranking Chinese official—during a visit to China.
 As a token of gratitude, this person gifted the Grey family a black tea flavored with bergamot essence.
-The family liked the aroma so much that they began producing it in England.
+The family found the aroma so pleasing that they commenced production in England.

-There are alternative theories about how this tea originated.
-One of them suggests that teas imported to England at that time were mixed with bergamot oil to prevent spoilage during long sea voyages, which gave the tea its bergamot aroma.
-The Grey family commercialized the recipe, and brands like Twinings helped make it popular.
+There are alternative theories regarding the origin of this tea.
+One theory posits that teas imported to England at that time were mixed with bergamot oil to prevent spoilage during long sea voyages, which inadvertently gave the tea its distinctive citrus character.
+The Grey family commercialized the recipe, and brands such as Twinings helped make it popular.

-Earl Grey tea typically uses black tea (such as Assam, Ceylon, or Darjeeling) as its base.
-The aroma comes from natural essential oil or flavoring derived from the bergamot orange (Citrus bergamia).
-Modern variations include Green Earl Grey, Rooibos Earl Grey, and Lady Grey.
-As you might expect, this tea is most popular in the UK, followed by the United States and Canada.
+Earl Grey tea typically uses black tea—such as Assam, Ceylon, or Darjeeling—as its base.
+The signature aroma is derived from natural essential oil or flavoring from the bergamot orange (Citrus bergamia).
+Modern variations include Green Earl Grey, Rooibos Earl Grey, and the citrus-heavy Lady Grey.
+As one might anticipate, this tea remains most popular in the United Kingdom, followed by the United States and Canada.

-Whether you prefer the floral aroma of jasmine, the spicy warmth of masala chai, the bold strength of English Breakfast, or the citrusy elegance of Earl Grey, there’s a blended tea to suit every taste and occasion.
-These four beloved varieties have traveled across cultures and centuries to become staples in teapots around the world—not just for their flavor, but also for their rich histories and health benefits.
+Whether you prefer the floral aroma of jasmine, the spicy warmth of masala chai, the bold strength of English Breakfast, or the citrusy elegance of Earl Grey, there is a blended tea to suit every taste and occasion.
+These four beloved varieties have traveled across cultures and centuries to become staples in teapots around the world—valued not only for their flavor, but also for their rich histories and health benefits.

-So the next time you brew a cup, take a moment to appreciate not just the taste, but the tradition behind it.
-As Uncle Iroh might say, “Sharing tea with a fascinating stranger is one of life’s true delights.”
+Thus, the next time you brew a cup, take a moment to appreciate not just the taste, but the tradition behind it.
+In the wise words of Uncle Iroh, “Sharing tea with a fascinating stranger is one of life’s true delights.”
 Cheers to discovering your perfect blend.

 Scroll to Top